What is Family Mediation?

 - Kent Family Mediation have many family mediation centres in Kent.

 - Kent Family Mediators are accredited family mediators.
-Kent Family Mediators can carry out MIAMS (mediation information and assessment meetings in Kent and can sign the appropriate family court forms before going to family court over a family matter, or before family court proceedings are issued.
+They can carry out MIAMS (mediation information and assessment meetings and can sign the appropriate court form pages before going to court over a family matter, or before family court proceedings are issued.

-- Kent Family Mediation service is a registered charity and Kent Family Mediation makes no profit from providing family mediation to family mediation clients
+- Kent Family Mediation service is a registered charity and makes no profit from providing family mediation to clients

 - 89% of family mediation cases result in some level of agreement, marking the resolution of the family dispute.